What is Sales Productivity

 Further Reading: Here’s five tools recommended by FastCompany.

 There is always “too much of a good thing”.
 Apps aren’t an exception to this rule.

-Founders, reps and managers can all find themselves working for their tool stack instead of the tool stack working for them.
-It’s this danger that has many of us doing way too much “busy work” and not enough effectual work.
+Founders, reps, and managers can all find themselves working for their tool stack instead of the tool stack working for them.
+It’s this danger that has many of us do way too much “busy work” and not enough effectual work.